Hataken999/Hataken999/README.md

 - I like space things 🚀
 - I’m currently learning everything it's interest me 👀
 - I’m looking to collaborate with other developer 👥
-- 2021 Goals: Expert in 1 programming language (i hope) 🙃
+- 2022 Goals: Expert in 1 programming language (still the same as last year) 🙃

 ***